Rail transport in Afghanistan: Track gauge

 In 2010, the international "standard gauge" was chosen to be the country's railway gauge.
 The Khaf-Herat railway, a joint project between Afghanistan and Iran completed in 2020, was built to that gauge.
-It is 130 km long, of which 60 km is in Afghanistan; the remainder is in Iran.
+As of 2020 it was 130 km long, of which 60 km was in Afghanistan; the remainder was in Iran.
 It links Afghan with Turkey, Europe and Iranian ports in the Persian Gulf.

+Network

+This is the list of the current and future Railway Network of Afghanistan.